 Devan-Song filed a lawsuit against Oregon State University for violation of Title IX, The First Amendment, and Oregon law.

 In May 2021, OSU and Devan-Song settled her case.
 OSU removed all disciplinary sanctions for Devan-Song’s speech about her experiences at OSU and reinstated her as a PhD candidate in good standing.
 OSU also agreed to add the following language to Section 3.2 of its Student Code of Conduct: “In particular, the University will not take disciplinary action under this Code for speech activities that disclose or discuss, in good faith, factual information relating to a claim of prohibited discrimination, harassment or retaliation”.
-In line with the Oregon, this language will make it more difficult for OSU to punish people for talking about their experiences of discrimination at OSU and advocating for equity, justice, and inclusion.
+In line with the Oregon constitution, this language will make it more difficult for OSU to punish people for talking about their experiences of discrimination at OSU and advocating for equity, justice, and inclusion.

 Devan-Song firmly believes that speaking out about inequities and non-punitive, iterative examination of policies are the best methods for forward progress.
 She continues to work with OSU community members to advocate for the civil, education and employment rights of women, BIPOC (Black, Indigenous and People of Color) folk, international students, and other under-served and under-protected communities.
 Within her time as an Integrative Biology graduate student, she hopes to help OSU and the broader STEM (Science, Technology, Engineering and Mathematics) community achieve its articulated commitments to inclusive excellence, minority retention, and student success in higher education.
 Devan-Song aims to set up a civil and employment rights fund on the OSU campus for BIPOC women who are pushed out of academia by inequitable systems and has faith that OSU leaders and policymakers will learn from past errors and continue to strive for improvement.